Rupthuz/Battleship-PT3-main/README.md

 When I encounter sections addressing potential errors, Then the code should incorporate appropriate error handling with descriptive messages to facilitate issue diagnosis during development and maintenance.

-## Testing:

-Given that I'm evaluating the test suite,
-When I review the tests,
-Then the tests should encompass critical functionalities, offer sufficient code coverage, and align with the project structure.

 ## Additional Considerations: